Support Worker, Rainham

 12-hour day shifts, 08.00-20.00, weekends only (this could increase over coming months)

 We are looking for a female Support Worker living close to the Rainham area of Kent to support our client, a young lady with severe physical and cognitive impairments due to sustaining a brain injury.
-This job would be working in Sittingbourne with weekend hours, and occasional afternoon/evening shifts.
+This job would be working weekend hours, and occasional afternoon/evening shifts in the Sittingbourne area.

 This role may also be considered for a possible job share and an alternate weekend working pattern.

 We are seeking a patient, caring and supportive individual with the enthusiasm and passion to support a young girl with her personal care needs, nutrition, mobility and therapy needs, and to also accompany her and her father on outings on the weekends.

 This is a truly rewarding role, you will be making a positive impact in this girl’s life and to also work for an organisation with a genuine desire to make a difference in their client’s lives.
 We understand the value of a positive working rapport with both our clients and their families, so we always adopt a supportive team approach to care.

 What experience and skills are required to be a Support Worker?

 - It is essential that you hold NVQ Level 3 in Health & Social Care, or equivalent;